jekyll/minima/_posts/2021-05-06-note-taking-app.md

 #### HTML blocks
 Useful when you want to do something unusual in terms of formatting without messing with the universal theme.

+-
+P.S.
+If you are looking at this page and find this interesting, reach out to me @gyanl on Twitter and I'll share a code demo where I've started working on this.